piclas-framework/piclas/docs/documentation/userguide/visu_output.md

     CalcPotentialEnergy = T

-and is written to FieldAnalyze.csv, e.g. "002-E-El" and "003-E-Mag" (magnetic energy is only calculated for Maxwell's equations').
+and is written to FieldAnalyze.csv, e.g. *"002-E-El" and "003-E-Mag"* (magnetic energy is only calculated for Maxwell's equations').
-Additionally, but only when solving Maxwell's equations, the energy stored in the divergence correction fields "004-E-phi" and
+Additionally, but only when solving Maxwell's equations, the energy stored in the divergence correction fields *"004-E-phi"* and
-"005-E-psi" as well as the total potential energy "006-E-pot", respectively, can be analyzed.
+*"005-E-psi"* as well as the total potential energy *"006-E-pot"*, respectively, can be analyzed.

+**Boundary Field Output** The electric potential for specific boundaries can be analyzed over time by setting

+    CalcBoundaryFieldOutput = T
+    BFO-NFieldBoundaries    = 3         !
+Nbr of boundaries
+    BFO-FieldBoundaries     = (/1,3,5/) !
+Field-Boundary1, 3 and 5

+where `BFO-NFieldBoundaries` defines the number of boundaries that are of interest and `BFO-FieldBoundaries` the boundary IDs of the field boundaries where the electric potential is to be recorded.
+Note that this output is only meaningful when a scalar potential is used on the corresponding boundary.
+Therefore, this output is only available for certain BCTypes, e.g., 2, 4, 5 and 6.
+The output is written to FieldAnalyze.csv for each boundary separately, e.g. *"006-BFO-boundary001"*.

 ### Particle Variables
 **WIP**